ganeshspiyer/SLackathon_Car_Price_Ganesh/README.md

                        and finally i will be using linear regression model by train,test split method using sklearn library and also i will make the data structured as it contains many NAN values and unordered set of values that cannot be taken into a model.
-                       Will try watson studio for Auto AI.
+                       Will try watson studio for Auto AI model selection and will try with deployment through IBM cloud.